-The student's supervisory committee forms the core of the proposal defence examination committee, although additional members may be added.
-The committee must be approved by the Director of Graduate Studies in advance of the defence.
-The quorum for the proposal defence is THREE SGS appointed members.
-For questions about acquiring SGS appointments for supervisory committee members (if not already in place), please contact the KPE Office of the Registrar and Student Services and Student Services by emailing grad.kpe@utoronto.ca.
+The student's supervisory committee forms the core of the proposal defence examination committee.
+Although additional members may be added, all committee members must hold a Graduate Faculty Membership (GFM) at SGS in order to participate in the defence.
+The committee must be approved by the Associate Dean, Graduate Education in advance of the defence.
+The quorum for the proposal defence is three SGS GFM holding members.
+For questions about acquiring Graduate Faculty Memberships for supervisory committee members (if not already in place), please contact the KPE Office of the Registrar and Student Services and Student Services by emailing grad.kpe@utoronto.ca.